-We are keen to ensure that the membership of our governing board reflects the diversity of the pupils in our school and community.
+We are keen to ensure that the membership of our governing board reflects the diversity of the pupils in our school and community and recognise the importance of cultural diversity in strategic roles in schools.
 Therefore, we always welcome applications from under-represented groups, such as minority ethnic backgrounds.
-The importance of cultural diversity in strategic roles in schools is highlighted by the National Black Governors Network.
-See link to their website below.

 Please see below for more information on the role of a governor.